 - Taste and adjust the seasonings to your preference, then set aside.

 - Drain the can of artichokes, cut off the tips and cut into half or quarter pieces, whichever you prefer.

-- Add the artichokes to a medium-sized bowl with the avocado oil and toss until they are coated and the avocado oil is evenly distributed.
+- Add the artichokes to a medium-size mixing bowl with the avocado oil and toss until they are coated and the avocado oil is evenly distributed.

 - Sprinkle the seasoning evenly over the artichokes and gently toss to make sure all pieces are covered with the seasoning.

-- Transfer the seasoned artichokes to a baking pan lined with parchment paper and roast at 425 degrees for 25-30 minutes, tossing them halfway through and taking care not to over bake and burn.
+- Transfer the seasoned artichokes to the prepared cookie sheet and roast at 425 degrees Fahrenheit for 25-30 minutes, tossing them halfway through and taking care not to over bake and burn.

 Prepare the vinaigrette:

-- Add all ingredients for the vinaigrette to a small bowl and whisk together until they are well combined.
+- While the artichokes are roasting, add all ingredients for the vinaigrette to a small bowl and whisk together until they are well combined.

-- Adjust seasonings to your preference.
-Set aside.
+- Taste and adjust seasonings to your preference, then set aside.

 - Optional: Add whatever other toppings you like (example: tomatoes, cucumbers, olives or lectin-free toppings like red onions, slivered almonds, sesame seeds, hemp seeds, etc.)